joezuntz/cosmosis-doc/reference/standard_library/consistency.rst

      - bool
      - False
      - Whether to print how derived parameters were calculated and what assumptions used
+   * - cosmomc_theta
+     - bool
+     - False
+     - Whether to add relations that calculate H0 from the CosmoMC theta parameter
    * - relations_file
      - str
      -